Nathan Smith (ice hockey, born 1998): Playing career

 Growing up in Florida, Smith initially played roller hockey before switching to ice hockey when he was 10 with the Tampa Scorpions youth program.
 He was a high-scoring forward in junior hockey, leading the Cedar Rapids RoughRiders for two consecutive years.
 Despite being taken by the Winnipeg Jets in the 2018 NHL Draft, he remained in juniors for another year before beginning his college career.
 He debuted for Minnesota State in 2019 and provided second-line scoring for a team that was ranked #1 for a time during the season.
 Minnesota State entered the postseason as one of the favorites to contend for a national title.
 However, the COVID-19 pandemic caused the Mavericks' season to end abruptly.

 After the end of his freshman year was canceled, Smith's sophomore season was delayed by over a month.
 Despite the upheaval, Smith put up good numbers and finished second on the team in scoring.
-In the Mavericks' first game of the NCAA Tournament; they found themselves down 1–3 with under 10 minutes to play.
+In the Mavericks' first game of the NCAA Tournament, they were down 1–3 with under 10 minutes to play.
 Smith scored to cut the lead in half, which began a tremendous comeback by MSU that led to the program's first tournament win at the Division I level.
 After scoring a goal in Minnesota State's 4–0 win over Minnesota, he added two more on the power play against St. Cloud State in the national semifinal.
 While it wasn't enough to get the Mavericks a win, it did earn him a spot on the All-Tournament Team.

 At the start of his junior season in 2021–22, Smith began scoring in bunches.
 By the end of December, he was leading the nation in scoring.
 He would finish the season, placing second in league-wide scoring having registered 19 goals and 50 points in 38 games with Minnesota State.
 He helped the Mavericks reach the Frozen Four championship game against the University of Denver and was a Hobey Baker top 10 finalist.